 - Steal one point of any attribute from the victim for every MP you spend.
 You cannot exceed your own maximum score.
-This effect does not heal serious or critical injuries, and has no effect on permanent trauma. - Steal a mutation from another mutant.
+This effect does not heal critical injuries, and has no effect on permanent trauma. - 5 Steal a mutation from another mutant.
 Costs 1 MP.
-You can use the mutation in the next turn - after that, the victim gets it back. - D Heal another humanoid's trauma.
+You can use the mutation in the next turn after that, the victim gets it back. - be Heal another humanoid's trauma.
 Every point to be healed costs 1 MP, and will inflict the same amount (and type) of trauma on you.
-You can even heal serious or critical injuries - this will cost you 2 and 4 MP, respectively, but not damage you.
+You can heal a non-lethal critical injury for 2 MP and a lethal one for 4 MP.
+This will not damage you.